niuiic/flow/docs/guide/debug.md

 # Debug

-Debugging in chain is difficult, so some functions are provided to help.
+Debugging in chain is difficult, fortunately there are some functions provided to help.

 ## flow

 `inspect` can inject an inspector without an effect.

 ::: warning
-Do not modify `data` by `data.xxx = newVal`, or subsequent steps will be affected.
+Do not modify `data`, or subsequent steps will be affected.
 :::

 ```typescript